class Adw::Breakpoint

 element are used as the setter value.

-Setter values can be translated with the usual translatable
+Setter values can be translated with the usual translatable, context and

 WARNING ⚠️ The following code is in xml ⚠️